 Webmasters can use Sitemaps to tell Google and other search engines more about your site and its content, and creating one helps the search engines to discover every page on your website, including content that might otherwise end up getting missed and not indexed as a result.

 Sitemaps also give you the opportunity to provide additional information about each page of your website, such as the time it was last updated, how frequently the content is updated and how important the page is.

 Sitemaps can include important metadata about specific types of content, such as video, images and mobile-friendly content.
 Below is a section of our sitemap:

 An XML sitemap is useful for any website, and creating one is usually one of the first things you should do when optimising your website for the search engines.

 Using Google’s Webmaster Tools, you can also submit your sitemap directly to the search engine rather than wait for its robots to find your site and index your content.

-Sitemaps help to overcome the disadvantage of having a website which does not have a lot of internal linking to help the search engine robots navigate through your webpages.
+Sitemaps help to overcome the disadvantage of having a website that does not have a lot of internal linking to help the search engine robots navigate through your web pages.

 You can view technical information about the Sitemaps protocol at sitemaps.org.

 Although there are a number of Sitemap formats available, many of which Google and other search engines can recognise, the standard format to use is XML using commands from the official Sitemaps protocol.